mateusz/silverstripe-frontend/Readme.md

 }
 ```

-This provides you with an API call to generate a HTML5 data attributes containing the pagination metadata that the widget can automatically pick up.
-On the template side add it on the element containing the static pagination control.
+This provides you with an API call to generate HTML5 data attributes containing the pagination metadata that the widget can automatically pick up.
+On the template side add it to the element containing the static pagination control.
 The optional attribute is the same as for the `PaginationSummary` - it specifies the amount of context to be shown around current page.

 ```html
 <ul class="pagination" $Pages.PaginationMetadata(2)>
 ```

+### Applying and configuring the widget

 Apply the widget on the frontend by at minimum specifying the `contentSelector` option.
 This is a selector that will be used to find the content element to replace, and also to find the relevant piece of the content received via a regular AJAX call.
 Also specify the spinner (an indicator) that will automatically be shown when the pages are loading.
+You should add this indicator element yourself, and hide it with CSS, so it doesn't appear if JS is broken/disabled.

 ```js
 $('ul.pagination').sspagination({